(5 July 2018)

-Tobias Patrick Wolf is a German conductor, trumpeter and composer.
-He studied in Cologne and Bonn in Germany before he came to live in Aberdeen, Scotland in 2015 to further his studies in music at the University of Aberdeen, focusing on conducting under the tuition of Christopher Gray and Dr John Frederick Hudson, as well as composition.
-His career in the music industry started with a position at the International Beethovenfest Bonn and a liaison with international participants including the world’s most renowned orchestras, soloists and conductors, such as Sir Simon Rattle, Valery Gergiev, Sir Colin Davis, Gustavo Dudamel, Sir John Elliot Gardiner, and many more.
+Tobias Patrick Wolf FRSA is a conductor, composer, and trumpeter.
+He studied in Cologne and Bonn in Germany before he came to live in Aberdeen, Scotland in 2015 to further his studies in music at the University of Aberdeen, focusing on conducting under the tuition of Christopher Gray and Dr John Frederick Hudson, as well as composition under Dr Phillip Cooke and others.
+His career in the music industry started with a position at the International Beethovenfest Bonn under director Ilona Schmiel and a liaison with international participants including the world’s most renowned orchestras, soloists and conductors, such as Sir Simon Rattle, Valery Gergiev, Sir Colin Davis, Gustavo Dudamel, Sir John Elliot Gardiner, and many more.

 Conducting Experience (Selection)

 Braeside and Mannofield Community Choir, Music Director